IP-CAM/opencart-store-filter/Readme.md

-Filter By Store
+Filter By Store 2.0
 =====================

-Filter By Store for Opencart.
+Filter By Store for Opencart 2.0 adds a store filter on products list screen.

 Summary